apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/Overview.md

 * [Registry DNS](RegistryDNS.html): Deep dives into the Registry DNS internals.
 * [Examples](Examples.html): List some example service definitions (`Yarnfile`).
 * [Configurations](Configurations.html): Describes how to configure the custom services on YARN.
+* [Service Upgrade](ServiceUpgrade.html): Describes how to upgrade a YARN service which is an experimental feature.